Russia says dissatisfied with U.S. talks over arms treaty concerns

 The INF treaty eliminated nuclear and conventional ground-launched ballistic and cruise missiles with a range of 500-5,500 km (300-3,400 miles) near the end of the Cold War.

-Russian Deputy Defense Minister Anatoly Antonov said last month Moscow was committed to the treaty but President Vladimir Putin has questioned whether it meets Russia’s interests.
+Russian Deputy Defence Minister Anatoly Antonov said last month Moscow was committed to the treaty but President Vladimir Putin has questioned whether it meets Russia’s interests.

 Ulyanov said no further meetings were planned but that he hoped the dialogue on the treaty would continue.